transcom/mymove-docs/docs/backend/guides/service-objects/validation.md

 	"github.com/transcom/mymove/pkg/models"
 )

-// catValidator defines the interface for checking business rules for a cat type catValidator interface {
+// petValidator defines the interface for checking business rules for a pet type petValidator interface {
-	// Validate The newCat is assumed to be required, so that is a value type.
+	// Validate The newPet is assumed to be required, so that is a value type.
-	// The originalCat is optional, so it's a pointer type.
+	// The originalPet is optional, so it's a pointer type.
-	Validate(appCtx appcontext.AppContext, newCat models.Cat, originalCat *models.Cat) error
+	Validate(appCtx appcontext.AppContext, newPet models.Pet, originalPet *models.Pet) error
 }

-// catValidatorFunc is an adapter that will convert a function into an implementation of catValidator type catValidatorFunc func(appcontext.AppContext, models.Cat, *models.Cat) error
+// petValidatorFunc is an adapter that will convert a function into an implementation of petValidator type petValidatorFunc func(appcontext.AppContext, models.Pet, *models.Pet) error

-// Validate fulfills the catValidator interface func (fn catValidatorFunc) Validate(appCtx appcontext.AppContext, newCat models.Cat, originalCat *models.Cat) error {
+// Validate fulfills the petValidator interface func (fn petValidatorFunc) Validate(appCtx appcontext.AppContext, newPet models.Pet, originalPet *models.Pet) error {
-	return fn(appCtx, newCat, originalCat)
+	return fn(appCtx, newPet, originalPet)
 }

-// validateCat runs a cat through the checks that are passed in. func validateCat(appCtx appcontext.AppContext, newCat models.Cat, originalCat *models.Cat, checks ...catValidator) error {
+// validatePet runs a pet through the checks that are passed in. func validatePet(appCtx appcontext.AppContext, newPet models.Pet, originalPet *models.Pet, checks ...petValidator) error {
 	verrs := validate.NewErrors()

 	for _, check := range checks {
-		if err := check.Validate(appCtx, newCat, originalCat); err != nil {
+		if err := check.Validate(appCtx, newPet, originalPet); err != nil {
 			switch e := err.(type) {
 			case *validate.Errors:
 				// Accumulate all validation errors